 Low Voltage mode (DCT[1:0] = 00b), shown in Figure 13, is the lowest line voltage mode supported on the Si3016, with a transmit full scale level of -5 dBm.
 Higher transmit levels for DTMF dialing are also supported.
-See "4.13.
-DTMF Dialing" on page 19.
-This low-voltage mode is offered for situations that require very low line voltage operation.
-It is important to note that this mode should only be used when necessary, as the dynamic range will be significantly reduced, and thus the Si3016 will not be able to transmit or receive large signals without clipping them.
+See "DTMF Dialing".
+This low voltage mode is offered for situations that require very low line voltage operation.
+It is important to note that this mode should only be used when necessary, as the dynamic range will be significantly reduced and thus the Si3016 will not be able to transmit or receive large signals without clipping them